Shrishesha4/demand_prediction/README.md

 ## Vite / Frontend host configuration & HMR (dev)

 - The preview server reads `ALLOWED_HOSTS` and `HOST` from environment variables.
-Set these in `docker_cloud/.env` or via environment when running the container.
+Set these in the project root `.env` or via environment when running the container.
 - Example: `ALLOWED_HOSTS=pdp.s4home.dpdns.org,localhost` and `HOST=0.0.0.0`.
 - For development only you can set `ALLOWED_HOSTS=all` but avoid exposing an unrestricted preview server on public networks.